Antariya

 An antariya (antarīya) is a lower body garment from ancient India.
 It is a long white or coloured strip of cotton passed through the legs, tucked at the back and covering the legs loosely, then flowing into long pleats at front of the legs.

 History

-Antriya is an ancient garment mentioned in the Ramayana and Mahabharata.
-Hindu deities can be seen wearing Uttariya and Antariya in sculpture in the Indian subcontinent, especially in hindu templess and in images in desi calendars.
+The antariya is an ancient garment mentioned in the Ramayana and the Mahabharata.
+Hindu deities can be seen wearing the uttariya and the antariya in sculptures in the Indian subcontinent, especially in Hindu temples and other forms of iconography.